FAQS

 • Peers

-• Therapeutic Listening
+• Therapeutic Listening for Auditory Processing Challenges

 We see children ages birth to 18 in both our McLean and Annandale offices.
 In addition, some of our speech therapists are experienced in assessing and treating adult patients presenting with a variety of disorders related to a stroke, traumatic brain injury, developmental disorders, etc.